kaosat-dev/Blenvy/tools/gltf_auto_export/README.md

     - export blueprints: check this if you want to automatically export blueprints (default: True)
     - blueprints path: the path to export blueprints to , relative to the main **export folder** (default: library)
+    - export nested blueprints: check this if you want to automatically export nested blueprints (collection instances inside blueprint collections) as seperate blueprints  (default: True) please read dedicate section below for more information

     - export materials library: check this if you want to automatically export material libraries (default: False) please read the dedicated section below for more information